temporalio/proposals/ruby/phase-1.md

     workflow, # workflow class or a name
     *args, # any args to be passed as the input to the workflow
     workflow: {}, # execution options
-    **kwargs # keyword arguments as inputs are also supported ) -> Any
+    **kwargs # keyword arguments as inputs will be supported later ) -> Any

-  # Generate a handle object from a namespace, workflow_id and a run_id
+  # Generate a handle object from a workflow_id and a run_id
-  def workflow_handle(namespace, workflow_id, run_id = nil) -> Temporal::WorkflowHandle
+  def workflow_handle(workflow_id, run_id = nil) -> Temporal::WorkflowHandle
 end
 ```

 Notes:

 - This is not a complete definition of the client
+- Only positional arguments are supported in Phase 1
-- Both positional arguments and keyword arguments are supported, except for the reserved `options:`
+- Keyword arguments will be supported in the future, except for the reserved `options:`
 - Conventions similar to Python SDK are used here:
   - `Client` is a general purpose interface, not limited workflow-only interactions
   - Due to this method names are more descriptive than just `#start`, `#execute`, etc